-Prior to her internship at CBC, Jessica served as a clinical psychology extern in the Anxiety Disorders Center at the Child Mind Institute.
-In this role, she provided individual and group treatment to individuals struggling with generalized anxiety disorder, social anxiety disorder, OCD, selective mutism, and comorbid mood disorders.
-In addition, she co-led exposure based intervention groups for children and adolescents with selective mutism as well as social anxiety.
-Jessica also previously held a school psychology externship position in the Great Neck Public School District at both the elementary and middle school levels.
-In this role, she delivered individual counseling, group social skills counseling, teacher and parent consultation, and assessment.
+Jessica completed her pre-doctoral internship as a combined clinical-school psychology intern at CBC.
+During internship, she conducted CBT and DBT with children, adolescents and adults in both individual and group settings.
+Prior to that, she served as a clinical psychology extern in the Anxiety Disorders Center at the Child Mind Institute in Manhattan, and a school psychology extern in the Great Neck Public School District on Long Island, at both the elementary and middle school levels.
 She has also served as a student clinician at the St. John’s Center for Psychological Services, where she provided both therapy and assessment.

 Jessica’s dissertation research focused on examining clinician rated competency and clinician perceived competency when delivering therapeutic interventions.